Sheep-y/Modnix/design_doc.md

 Aims:
 1. Load manually extracted PPML mods, e.g. Mods/MyMod-1-0-1234/My Mod/MyMod.1.0.dll (note the space in path)
 2. Does not load manually created folder e.g. Mods/Backup/MyMod.dll or Mods/Disabled/MyMod.dll
-3. Mods collection must explicitly specify mods, e.g. do not load Mod/Collection/AnUnlistedMod.json
+3. Mods collection must explicitly specify mods, e.g. do not load Mod/Collection/AnUnlistedMod.js

 Steps:
 1. The root mod folder is scanned for files and folders.
 2. Files in root folder are parsed as mods.
 3. If folders, and if mod_info.js(on) exists, it will be parsed as a mod.
 The folder will not be further processed.
-4. If non-root folders, and only one .js or .json match the folder name, it will be parsed as a mod.
+4. If non-root folders, and only one .js match the folder name, it will be parsed as a mod.
 The folder will not be further processed.
 5. Otherwise, files whose name match the containing folder's, are parsed as mods.
 6. If no file match the requirement, subfolders are scanned recursively up to a max depth.